SolLabsHQ/solserver/docs/design/solm-solserver-tool-orchestration-spec-v0.1.md

 ## 5. One Envelope Contract (Both Lanes)

 ### 5.1 Design Goal
-A single shared shape lets SolM and SolServer both act as “tool executors” with uniform logging, retries, audits, and error handling.
+A single shared shape lets SolM and SolServer both act as "tool executors" with uniform logging, retries, audits, and error handling.

 ### 5.2 `ToolCall`
 ```json